jsdx761/Nexus/README.md

 ### Downloading aircraft databases

-**Nexus** can optionally recognize potential surveillance aircrafts.
-If you don't need that capability, skip this section and move on to the **Assembling the app** section.
+**Nexus** can optionally detect potential surveillance aircrafts.
+If you don't need that capability, you can skip this section and move on to the **Assembling the app** section.

 To collect up-to-date public aircraft information databases and include a